BeRoot00/BeRoot00/README.md

 ### I'm Mame Birame
 ⚡Cybersecurity Apprentice Engineer

-🔭 Passionate about CERT and Penetration Testing
+🔭 Passionate about SOC, CERT and Pentesting

 🌱 In preparation for eCPPTv2 & OSCP for 2024